PatimaDA/PatimaDA/README.md

   challenge: `100 Days of Code in Python`,

   more: [
-    `I'm a passionate developer and a pianist who is drinking all coffee in Seoul, Korea`, `You can talk to me in English, Persian, Turkish and Korean`, `Currently, I'm learning many cool things on Coursera`, `Ask me about anything, I am happy to help :)`,
+    `I'm a passionate developer and a pianist who is drinking all coffee in Victoria, BC`, `You can talk to me in English, Persian, Turkish and Korean`, `Currently, I'm learning many cool things on Coursera`, `Ask me about anything, I am happy to help :)`,